Get Up, Stand Up: Covers and remixes

+In 1976, the song was covered by Martha Veléz for her album Escape from Babylon, which was produced by Bob Marley.
 In 1988, the song was performed live at an Amnesty International Concert for Human Rights by Bruce Springsteen, Sting, Peter Gabriel, Tracy Chapman and Youssou N'Dour.
 The 2014 album Songs from a Stolen Spring features a version of the song performed by Glenn Tilbrook of Squeeze fame.
 The version is meshed with "Beyond These Doors" by Egyptian singer Dina El Wedidi.
 The Ukrainian band Bloom Twins recorded a version in 2014, in support of the Euromaidan protesters occupying Independence Square in Kyiv.